 Knowing his announcement on Saturday was contentious, federal treasurer Scott Morrison said the planned $3m memorial to Captain James Cook in Botany Bay is part of a “very inclusive project” to commemorate the site of European first arrival in New South Wales.
-By inclusive presumably he means will include “Indigenous elements” though it won’t hurt his Treasury there is also a $50m redevelopment to include a museum, cafe, ferry wharves and visitors centre.
-It won’t hurt Morrison either as the project happens to be in his electorate.
+By inclusive presumably he means will include “Indigenous elements” though it won’t hurt Treasury there is also a $50m redevelopment to include a museum, cafe, ferry wharves and visitors centre.
+It won’t hurt Morrison either as the project is in his electorate.

-When Britain wanted someone to lead a mission to observe the Transit of Venus in newly discovered and cloud-free Tahiti in 1769, Cook was the obvious candidate.
+When Britain wanted someone to lead a mission to observe the Transit of Venus in newly discovered cloud-free Tahiti in 1769, Cook was the obvious candidate.
 His discretion and loyalty meant he was also ideal to carry out the secret orders for the second part of his mission.
-These orders, not discovered until 1928, were to head south to find the southern continent Europeans thought existed in low latitudes and take “possession of Convenient Situations in the Country in the Name of the King of Great Britain.”
+These orders, discovered in 1928, were to head south to find the southern continent Europeans thought existed in low latitudes and take “possession of Convenient Situations in the Country in the Name of the King of Great Britain.”

-After completing their sail up the coast of Queensland, and only barely surviving the Great Barrier Reef, Cook then made the extraordinary move that outstripped his orders.
-Realising he was at the top of Australia he came to an island (which he called Possession Island) on 22 July and formally took possession of “the whole eastern coast…by the name New (South) Wales” from Point Hicks to where they stood.
+After completing their sail up the coast of Queensland, and only barely surviving the Great Barrier Reef, Cook made the extraordinary move that outstripped his orders.
+Realising he was at the top of Australia he came to an island he called Possession Island on 22 July and formally took possession of “the whole eastern coast…by the name New (South) Wales” from Point Hicks to where they stood.

 Laperouse was shipwrecked and died (showing Cook’s own skill in avoid that fate).
-Phillip moved to nearby Sydney Harbour which Cook surprisingly missed though Cook’s legacy remained – the colony remained known as “Botany Bay”.
+Phillip moved to nearby Sydney Harbour which Cook surprisingly missed though Cook’s legacy remained – the colony became known as “Botany Bay”.
 British Australia slowly fanned out and the rest was “history”.
 Morrison will need to tread carefully to sell that history.